phucnguyen81/lab/README.md

 # Description

-Run `install_python.sh` to install pip and pipenv for Python development with virtual environments.
+Run `install.sh` to install pip and pipenv for Python development with virtual environments.